cacciatc/btcjam/README.md

 BTCJam::AutomaticPlanTemplates.all
 ```

-If you want to ask more interesting things, then you'll need a BCTJam account and need [to register an app](https://btcjam.com/oauth/applications) with BTCJam and then grab your Application ID and Secret:
+If you want to ask more interesting things, then you'll need a BCTJam account and need [to register an app](https://btcjam.com/oauth/applications) with BTCJam.
+Finally, grab your Application ID and Secret:

 ```ruby
 require 'btcjam'